-As the central point of reporting for industry and international law enforcement we receive vast amounts of intelligence about child sex offending.
+As the central point of reporting for industry and international law enforcement, we receive vast amounts of intelligence about child sex offending.
 We use this intelligence to lead and support law enforcement operations worldwide in order to identify offenders and safeguard children and young people.

 Protecting and safeguarding victims

 Our child protection advisors support victims.
-They investigate reports of child sexual exploitation and identify and safeguard victims, working closely with operational teams to ensure victims' interests are at the heart of everything we do.
+They investigate reports of child sexual abuse and identify and safeguard victims, working closely with operational teams to ensure victims' interests are at the heart of everything we do.
 They also provide specialist support to police and partners in the UK and internationally, helping to safeguard and protect victims wherever they are in the world.

 Educating children and young people

 The NCA - CEOP Education programme aims to help protect children and young people from the threat of online child sexual abuse and exploitation, reducing their vulnerability to abuse, and increasing their confidence and ability to seek help from an appropriate source when they need it.